 - Click Next at lower right, then Next again.
 This takes you back to the Custom Object Details screen, with some new fields available:

-- If you want to keep track of multiple form submissions for anyone who submits a form, leave the Unique Code Field menu set to “(none)”.
-If, however, you only want to keep track of the most recent form submission, set this menu to “Email Address”.
+- If you want to keep track of multiple form submissions for anyone who submits a form, leave the Unique Code Field and Email Address Field menus set to “(none)”.
+If you only want to track most recent form submission, set both fields to “Email Address”.

 There!
 You’ve created a Custom Object!
 Now let’s link it to the form.
 We’ll use a form processing step to write the form submission data to the CDO.
 Here are the steps to add and configure the form processing step.